theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
+v020: now for use with Minecraft and ModLoader 1.4.5, ModLoaderMP now embedded

 v019: now for use with Minecraft and ModLoader/MP 1.3.2

 v018: still for use with Minecraft and ModLoader/MP 1.2.5